 SecurityNational Mortgage is a mortgage lender incorporated under the laws of the State of Utah.
 SecurityNational Mortgage is approved and regulated by the Federal Housing Administration (FHA), a department of the U.S. Department of Housing and Urban Development (HUD), to originate mortgage loans that qualify for government insurance in the event of default by the borrower.
-SecurityNational Mortgage obtains loans primarily from independent brokers and retail offices.
+SecurityNational Mortgage obtains loans primarily from its retail offices and independent brokers.
 SecurityNational Mortgage funds the loans from internal cash flows and loan purchase agreements with unaffiliated financial institutions.
 SecurityNational Mortgage receives fees from the borrowers and other secondary fees from third party investors that purchase its loans.
 SecurityNational Mortgage sells its loans to third party investors and does not retain servicing of these loans.
 SecurityNational Mortgage pays the brokers and correspondents a commission for loans that are brokered through SecurityNational Mortgage.
-For the six months ended June 30, 2009, and 2008, SecurityNational Mortgage originated and sold 9,781 loans (\$1,824,623,109 total volume) and 9,790 loans (\$1,889,004,323 total volume), respectively.
+For the nine months ended September 30, 2009, and 2008, SecurityNational Mortgage originated and sold 13,629 loans (\$2,497,422,858 total volume) and 14,409 loans (\$2,758,592,000 total volume), respectively.

-SecurityNational Mortgage has loan purchase agreements to originate and sell loans to unaffiliated warehouse banks.
-The total amount available to originate loans under these loan purchase agreements at June 30, 2009 was \$250,000,000.
-SecurityNational Mortgage originates the loans and immediately sells them to the warehouse bank as more fully described below.
-As of June 30, 2009, mortgage loans totaling \$126,071,979 have been sold to warehouse banks and settlement with the third party investor was still pending.
-Since the mortgage loans have been sold to the warehouse banks, SecurityNational Mortgage is not obligated, except in the circumstances mentioned below, to pay the amounts outstanding on the mortgage loans, but does pay a fee in the form of interest on a portion of the mortgage loans between the date of the sale of the loans to the warehouse bank and the date of the settlement with the third party investor.
-The terms of the loan purchase agreements are typically for one year, with interest rates on a portion of the mortgage loans ranging from 1.5% to 2.25% over the 30 days LIBOR rate (from 1.81% to 2.55% as of June 30, 2009).
-SecurityNational Mortgage renewed one of its loan purchase agreements that expired on September 30, 2008 for another one year term.
-The other loan purchase agreement was terminated in March 2009.
-The Company is actively pursuing purchase agreements with other warehouse banks.
+SecurityNational Mortgage has entered into loan purchase agreements to originate and sell mortgage loans to unaffiliated warehouse banks.
+The total amount available to originate loans under these loan purchase agreements at September 30, 2009 was \$255,000,000.
+SecurityNational Mortgage originates the loans and immediately sells them to warehouse banks.
+As of September 30, 2009, mortgage loans totaling \$108,293,996 had been sold to warehouse banks in which settlements with third party investors were still pending.
+When certain mortgage loans are sold to warehouse banks, SecurityNational Mortgage is no longer obligated, except in certain circumstances, to pay the amounts outstanding on the mortgage loans, but is required to pay a fee in the form of interest on a portion of the mortgage loans between the date that the loans are sold to warehouse banks and the date of settlement with third party investors.
+The terms of the loan purchase agreements are typically for one year, with interest rates on a portion of the mortgage loans ranging from 1.5% to 2.5% over the 30 day Libor rate.
+SecurityNational Mortgage is in the process of renewing one of its loan purchase agreements that expired on September 30, 2009 for an additional one year term.
+In addition, the Company has been successful in obtaining a loan purchase agreement with another warehouse bank.